zcash-hackworks/zbxcat/README.md

 # Workflow for a new trade

 Install our code as a python package in editable mode.
 Installing relative to the directory containing `setup.py` should work.

 `pip install -e <directory that setup.py for xcat is in>`

 ### Seller:

 To initiate a new trade, seller creates a trade and names it.

 `xcat newtrade testtrade`

 After creating, they are prompted to export it as hex, to transfer info to the buyer.

 `xcat exporttrade testtrade`

 Copy the resulting hex string and send it to the buyer.

 ### Buyer:

-To examine trade, buyer imports it.
+To examine trade, buyer imports it
+.
 `xcat importttrade <hexstring> testtrade`

 If it looks ok, inform seller to proceed.